tokenfleet/docs/docs/security_and_compliances/kyc_aml.md

 # KYC/AML Procedures

-At Reliable Route, we are committed to maintaining the highest standards of compliance with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
+At Token Fleet, we are committed to maintaining the highest standards of compliance with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
 Our robust KYC/AML procedures ensure that our platform operates within the bounds of the law and protects the integrity of our investors' funds.
+We are integrated with [Sumsub](https://sumsub.com/) for this.

 ## Customer Identification Program (CIP)